telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/tips-when-binding-to-custom-collections.md

 ---
 title: Tips When Binding to Custom Collections
-page_title: Tips When Binding to Custom Collections | UI for ASP.NET AJAX Documentation
+page_title: Tips When Binding to Custom Collections | RadGrid for ASP.NET AJAX Documentation
 description: Tips When Binding to Custom Collections
 slug: grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/tips-when-binding-to-custom-collections
 tags: tips,when,binding,to,custom,collections